Temple University: 21st century

 In 2016, Temple was classified by the Carnegie Foundation for the Advancement of Teaching as a research university with very high research activity, with research expenditures reaching $242 million.

-On March 13, 2020, the university ended in-person instruction due to the COVID-19 pandemic.
-The Liacouras Center, Temple's basketball arena, was converted into a 200-bed "COVID-19 Surge Facility" due to the potential of hospitals reaching patient capacity, although only 14 patients were admitted.
+On March 13, 2020, the university suspended in-person instruction due to the COVID-19 pandemic.
+The Liacouras Center, Temple's basketball arena, was converted into a 200-bed "COVID-19 surge facility" due to the potential of hospitals reaching patient capacity, although only 14 patients were admitted.
 Temple reopened Main Campus for the Fall 2020 semester under a hybrid model, offering a mix of online classes and in-person learning.
 The university required COVID-19 tests for all students moving into campus housing, face coverings to be worn in all buildings, and students and faculty maintain six feet of physical distance from one another to mitigate the spread of COVID-19.
 However, in September, Temple suspended in-person classes for remainder of fall semester, three days after deciding to stop in-person classes for two weeks as a precaution after 103 students on campus tested positive for COVID-19.
 In May 2022, Temple held its first in-person, university-wide graduation ceremony since 2019.

 On November 29, 2021, Moshe Porat, former dean of Temple University's business school was convicted on charges of conspiracy and wire fraud for a scheme in which he and others used false data to boost the school's position on the US News & World Report rankings.

 On January 31, 2023, the graduate student workers' union at Temple University declared an ongoing labor strike, following a year of stalled negotiations for a labor contract.
 Temple University retaliated on February 8 by terminating the strikers' health insurance and tuition benefits, an action that propelled the strike to national news.
 The strike ended in mid-March.

 Shortly after graduate student strike ended, university president Jason Wingard resigned.
 In the months prior to his resignation, he had come under fire for his decisions during the strike as well as a rise in crime and violence on and near the university's campus.
 Shortly before his resignation, the university's board of trustees had announced increased oversight of the university.
 The university's faculty had also planned a no-confidence vote.
 JoAnne Epps was named Acting President on April 11, 2023.
 Epps died after suffering a sudden, as yet undisclosed, medical episode during a university event on September 19, 2023.

 In October of 2023, Temple University students protested against the Gaza war and criticized the administration's pro-Israel stance.
 The protesters called for justice in Palestine and demanded financial divestment from companies that profit from the war in Gaza.
 The ACLU became involved when administration started disciplinary action against students for participating in a "Gaza Solidarity" encampment off-campus.
 The protests continued into the next academic year with the University amending its campus guidelines to discourage further protests.

-On July 3, 2024, Temple's Board of Trustees announced it has appointed John Fry as its 15th president.
+On July 3, 2024, Temple's Board of Trustees announced it had appointed John Fry as its 15th president.